aawaheed/magic/README.md

 ## 20x times faster than Python

 When we measure Hyperlambda and Magic Cloud, it's roughly around 20 times faster than similar solutions built in Python, such as Fast API or Flask.
 Compared to LangChain, it's probably around 50 times faster, in addition to making it much easier to create workflows, due to being able to create backend code using English.
 Hyperlambda solutions are in general on pair with C# combined with Entity Framework.
-Below is Hyperlambda versus, Fast API and Flask.
+Below is Hyperlambda versus Fast API and Flask.

 ![Python versus Hyperlambda](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/hyperlambda-performance.png)